Quebec companies can be structured in different ways. These include sole proprietorships, partnerships and corporations.

-The shareholders of a corporation own shares in that company, which makes them the proprietors of that company.
+The shareholders of a corporation own shares in that company, which makes them the proprietors.
 It might be logical to think that these shareholders hold a great deal of the company's fiscal and financial responsibility.

-This is not the case.
-Since a corporation is its own legal entity, the majority of the responsibilities belong to the company itself.
+But this is not the case—they actually have much more limited responsibility.
+Since a corporation is its own legal entity, the majority of the responsibility belongs to the company itself.
 Shareholders are therefore highly protected because their personal liability is limited to the value of their shares.

 Simplified business financing

 Corporations also benefit from a greater variety of business financing methods.
 They can either borrow money from the bank or issue shares and bonds.

 In order to issue new shares, a corporation must obtain the permission of the Autorité des marchés financiers.
 Once obtained, the company can receive funds without having to reimburse them or pay interest.

 A corporation continues to exist until it is dissolved or acquired by another company.
 If the owners or shareholders die, the corporation lives on.

 A corporation is therefore a corporate legal structure whereby a company becomes its own legal person.
 This type of company has several benefits, both for the company itself and for its shareholders.